 I visited Louisville KY in last week of August 2015 on a purely personal visit, no business at all.
 That was my first ever visit to USA.
 The only purpose was to see my email friends (all Christians).
 We had been friends for over 14 years.
+The friendship was based on mutual respect.

 I am a Muslim, 70 years old man not a business person, a rich guy, some spiritual personality or something but I was treated with great respect and love.
 I lived with them for about 2 weeks, in their house in absolute harmony.
 My host took two weeks off from Job and was so happy to show me around the city, to almost every worth seeing place including Mammoth Caves at their expense.
 Five of their friend families also invited me for dinner and were very happy to meet me.
 They also took me to Cincinnati where we stayed for 3 days with another Christian family in a very friendly atmosphere.
 The heart felt respect that all of them (both males and females) gave me could not have bought that even for a million dollars.
 I could clearly see the positive shine and reflection of love on their faces when they met me.
 You know why?
 The answer is that it was all based on mutual respect, no material interest.
 I was somewhat unsure before leaving for USA but just after few days I felt very much at home and did not worry even for a moment that I was thousands of miles away from my homeland among those whom I was meeting in person for the first time.
 Those feelings were the result of the way I was being treated and hosted.